Founder vs Hired CEO

 Each CEO has their own preferences as to how responsibilities and reporting are established within the organization, so defining and communicating these is an important early step.

-Relationship-based hires
+Relationship-based Hires

 Along similar lines, some of the company’s early hires will likely have been drawn from the founder’s business contacts and friends.
 While this doesn’t necessarily mean they will head for the door as soon as the founder is replaced, it can lead to a reevaluation of the position from both sides.